 If you would like to see more of Dave's photos of Folkestone now, check out his website at:

-It was padlocked up tight, so I couldn't see what it was being used for then, but I have since heard from a lady who runs the kiosk alongside, and she told me they keep their supplies in there.
+It was padlocked up tight, so I couldn't see what it was being used for when I checked it out, but I have since heard from a lady who runs the kiosk alongside, and she told me they keep their supplies in there.

 If you have your own memories of Folkestone, be sure to share them with us by jotting them down in the book below.